 Sadly, the Dodd-Frank bill imposes a requirement in this regard that is no more onerous than existing practice.
 Regulators are required to establish rules within 270 days of the bill's passage that require securitizers of mortgages (and other assets) to retain "not less than 5%" of the credit risk on subprime (not qualified) mortgages and permits any such requirement to be waived entirely for prime mortgages.
 Apparently the authors of this section of the bill were unaware that in virtually all subprime mortgage deals, the issuers were already keeping the most subordinated 5% of a typical deal.
-The reasons: (1) the buyers of the investment-grade tranches could be persuaded that their investments were indeed investment grade only because the issuers relished this arrangement because in return for offering this "protection" (to the investment-grade tranches), all of the excess interest (i.e., the difference between the high interest rates being earned on the subprime mortgages and the low interest rates payable on the investment-grade tranches) accrued to the benefit of the subordinated debt-holders.
+The reasons: (1) the buyers of the investment-grade tranches could be persuaded that their investments were indeed investment grade only because the issuers promised to absorb 100% of the first 5% of the losses and (2) the issuers relished this arrangement because in return for offering this "protection" (to the investment-grade tranches), all of the excess interest (i.e., the difference between the high interest rates being earned on the subprime mortgages and the low interest rates payable on the investment-grade tranches) accrued to the benefit of the subordinated debt-holders.
 Until it finally blew up in 2007-2008, the annual returns earned on the 5% not sold to the public generally centered on 50%-60% per year.
 (No wonder Wall Street fell in love with this business.)
 In short, the retention requirement in the reform package does not go one millimeter beyond industry practice and it will, thus, in no way deter dangerous underwriting practices.